weareenvoy/tdd-string-calculator/readme.md

 #### Interlude #4 -- Refactoring

+Follow along with the code completely by following the commits in `refactor/part-4`.

 Since we made it to a passing test suite, let’s review our changes to see if there’s a good place to refactor things.

 The new code inside of `getDelimiters` is a bit messy, and can probably become a bit more readable.
 Remember, the implementation can be abstracted behind a function with a succinct but appropriate name.
 We also have some seemingly magic numbers and strings in the code, so it would be helpful to move those into smaller sections of code, be it fields or otherwise.